NGWPC/autoeval-jobs/interfaces/interfaces.md

   ```

 ### Outputs
-Output is a single raster
-- **agreement_path**
+- **output_path**
-    - See `agreement_maker.yml` for a description of the output raster format for continuous or categorical agreement rasters.
+    - The output agreement map.
+See `agreement_maker.yml` for a description of the output raster format for continuous or categorical agreement rasters.
+- **metrics_path**
+  - The path to the metrics csv file that can optionally be written by the job.
 ---

 ## HWM Agreement Maker (`hwm_agreement`)

-**Implementation status:  Will be implemented in NGWPC PI-6**
+**Implementation status:  Will be implemented in NGWPC PI-7**

 ### Example command